twhipple/Mushroom_Classifier_Model/README.md

 ## Future Work
 I would love to go find some mushrooms around my house and categorize them in order to determine if they are poisonous or not!
 For now I just need to work on fixing my models.
+I want to do move work with feature selection - especially using the mushroom identifiers that I am most familiar with (such as size, cap-color, and location).
+Perhaps my model would fair better (though with lower accuracy) if I took out more of the the features.

 ![](https://raw.githubusercontent.com/twhipple/Mushroom_Classifier_Model/master/Images/mm_ramos_basket-of-mushrooms.jpg)